Sri Krishna: I am the author of Vedanta, from Me comes Knowledge, Bhagavad Gita 15.15

 2. The commentator can follow any of the Vedantic philosophies (dual, non-dual, qualified monism) defining the focus of the commentary

 I would dare to add another factor.
-In the Bhagavad Gita, four paths or Yogas are mainly exposed: Path of action (Karma Yoga), Path of Devotion (Bhakti) or the Path of Knowledge (Jnana), all of them valid.
+In the Bhagavad Gita, the four paths or Yogas are mainly exposed: the Path of action (Karma Yoga), the Path of Devotion (Bhakti) or the Path of Knowledge (Jnana), all of them valid.
 Thus a commentator may primarily follow one of these paths and therefore reflect it in the approach of his comments.

 Telugu recognition Pedro Nonell translation Bhagavad Gita